Q: Do we get to do any exciting fieldwork or trips?

 We pride ourselves on being an exceptionally supportive department and student tell us they feel very well supported throughout the course.
 We offer support in lessons, online with all notes and resources accessible before and after lessons, by email and through regular dedicated subject support sessions at lunchtime.
 Every week you will get an email update with details of the homework, support, reading links and lots of interesting opportunities you can get involved with.
-You can get answers to all of your questions and help with anything you are stuck on easily on a drop-in basis.
+You can get answers to all of your questions and help with anything you are stuck on easily on a drop-in basis or via our excellent online support.
 We also run targeted support sessions for students we have identified as needing extra support with specific aspects or content.
 These sessions have a proven track record of ensuring great progress for all students and students find these really helpful.

 Q: What subjects go well with Geography?

 Geography is a well-respected academic, enabling subject that is both an art and a science so it combines very well with most subjects on offer at college.
 There are more direct links to Biology, Government and Politics, History and Economics but so many of our top Geographers also do less obvious combinations like Drama, IT, Maths, Chemistry, English, Law, Music, Business or Languages.
 There is a degree of mathematical and statistical skills in geography and so Maths Studies is also a great course to consider alongside your 3 A-levels (assuming you are not taking Maths A-level!) and will help make you stand out in future too.

 Q: Is there a lot of Maths in Geography?